Skip to main content

 Regular, appropriate physical activity, particularly resistance training and high-intensity interval training, has been shown to acutely and chronically influence testosterone and growth hormone levels.
 Exercise can improve insulin sensitivity, reduce adipose tissue, and enhance overall metabolic health, all of which indirectly support HPG axis function.

 However, excessive or chronic endurance exercise without adequate recovery can lead to overtraining syndrome, which can suppress the HPG axis and elevate cortisol, thereby hindering hormonal recovery.
-The type, intensity, and recovery aspects of must be carefully balanced to provide a beneficial stimulus without inducing counterproductive stress.
+The type, intensity, and recovery aspects of physical activity must be carefully balanced to provide a beneficial stimulus without inducing counterproductive stress.

 References